AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/expert-sessions/migration-uuid_onprem-to-cloud.md

 ---
 title: Deployment options and migration to Cloud
-description: AEM Guides: different deployment options, and migrating content from on-prem setup to AEMaaCS
+description: AEM Guides, different deployment options, and migrating content from on-prem setup to AEMaaCS
 exl-id:
 ---
 # Deployment options and migration to Cloud